 Moving to a new phone can be a pain.
-For all the ways that Android outperforms iOS at tight integration with cloud services, Google still has some ways to go when it comes to getting all your stuff off of your old phone and onto the new one.
+Android might have the edge over iOS when it comes to tight integration with cloud services, but Google still has a ways to go when it comes to effortlessly transferring all your data off your old phone and onto the new one.

 Know your backup options

 Before you can do anything, you’ll need to make sure your old phone is signed in to your Google account.
 It almost certainly is, but head over to the Google tab in Settings to make sure.